 Think of this section of the website as a way to dip your toes into the world of ASD.
-If you are new to the world of autism, it is easy to get overwhelmed by the all the terms, acronyms, and theories.
 Understand that the field of ASD is constantly evolving and changing.
-What we thought we knew yesterday changes in the light of today's research.
 No matter how our understanding of ASD changes through research though, there will remain one constant: our belief that individuals with ASD deserve our respect and support as they reach for the stars.

 Autism Speaks maintains an extensive website containing everything from news, research, updates, to family support.

 The Interactive Autism Network (IAN) began as a way to connect families and individuals with ASD and to allow them to participate in a unique online research effort.
 The data IAN has collected contributes to both research and the direction of future studies in an effort to improve the quality of life for those with ASD.

 The Online Asperger Syndrome Information and Support (OASIS) has joined with MAAP Services for Autism and Asperger Syndrome to create a single online resource for families and professionals, as well as individuals with ASD.

 Guides and Fact Sheets

 National Institute of Neurological Disorders and Stroke - Autism Fact Sheet answers commonly asked questions about autism.

 Videos and Training

 Autism Internet Modules (AIM) has created a large list of free, online, educational modules designed for educators, professionals, and families.

 The Centers for Disease Control has developed a short video on ASD entitled, "What is Autism?"